 The Trossachs National Park

 The Loch Lomond and Trossachs area is the most famous national Park in Scotland.
-With less than 3 hour drive from Glasgow and Edinburgh, it is a great area to enjoy lochs and mountains in the lower part of the Highlands.
+With less than 3-hour drive from Glasgow or Edinburgh, it is a great area to enjoy lochs and mountains in the lower part of the Highlands.
 You can also enjoy a cruise on Loch Katrine aboard the historical Sir Water Scott Steamboat.

 Many photos and practical info on the articles dedicated to Loch Lomond and Loch Katrine.